Arturo Islas: Borders

 Many of Islas's works center on the conflict of borders.
-His work are frequently set in border towns, and explore the dynamic scenes, perceptions, and situations that occur when two cultures meet on the United States/Mexico border.
+His works are frequently set in border towns and explore the dynamic scenes, perceptions, and situations that occur when two cultures meet on the United States/Mexico border.
 As is common in Chicano literature, Islas critiques the stereotypes involved with the association of white and American with civilized as well as dark and Mexican with tribal and uncivilized.
 He discusses the rifts this causes in border town communities, especially in some of his earlier short stories, and continues to expand on the topic in his later novels such as The Rain God.
 Economic disparities are also observed, as Islas compares the Anglo elite with the impoverishment of the Mexicans.
 He further looks at borders and Chicano identity through an examination of language, making distinctions between Castilian Spanish, Mexican Spanish, and English.
 He identifies the advantages of bilingualism in the United States, the stereotypes associated with Mexican Spanish, and how the different forms of language contribute to the establishment of personal identity.